Human rights in Dubai: Freedom of expression

-The 2007 censorship of two Pakistani satellite channels
+2007 censorship of two Pakistani satellite channels

 On 16 November 2007 Tecom stopped broadcast of two major Pakistani satellite news channels, uplinked from Dubai Media City, which was initially marketed by Tecom under the tagline "Freedom to Create."
 The Dubai government had ordered Tecom to shut down the popular independent Pakistani news channels Geo News and ARY One World on the demand of Pakistan's military regime led by General Pervez Musharraf.
 This was implemented by du Samacom disabling their SDI & ASI streams.
 Later, policy makers in Dubai permitted these channels to air their entertainment programs, but news, current affairs and political analysis were forbidden.
 Although subsequently the conditions were removed, marked differences have since been observed in their coverage.
 This incident has had a serious impact on all organizations in the media city with Geo TV and ARY OneWorld considering relocation.

 Zero tolerance drug policy

 Drugs found in urine or blood testing count as "possession" under UAE law.
 Raymond Bingham, BBC's DJ Grooverider, was sentenced to four years in prison after a pair of jeans in his luggage was found to contain just over 2 grams of marijuana.
 The Dubai authorities have been known to stop tourists on layovers at the airport and are now using extremely sensitive electronic detection equipment, including urine and blood screening, to search for traces of illegal substances.
 Keith Brown, a British national, was arrested on September 17, 2007 after authorities claim to have discovered a speck of cannabis on the bottom of one of his shoes.
 He has also been sentenced to four years in prison.
 Other tourists and residents have been sentenced to execution for selling cannabis.
 However, there are no reports of anyone being executed in the UAE for solely drug offences, unlike neighboring Saudi Arabia.
 Another UK citizen, Tracy Wilkinson, was arrested and accused of being a "drugs baroness" in 2005 after authorities found codeine in her blood.
 Wilkinson has a bad back and received an injection of codeine at a Dubai hospital.
 She ended up spending two months in a cell where she contracted dysentery, head lice and an infestation of fleas before she was eventually released on bail.
 German television producer Cat Le-Huy was arrested in January 2008 for possessing a bottle of the over-the-counter hormone sleep aid Melatonin.
 Authorities claimed that some dirt in Mr. Le-Huy's luggage was hashish.
 A Vancouver resident named Bert Tatham was arrested at Dubai International Airport returning home from Afghanistan (where he was working with farmers to try to convince them not to grow poppies).
 The anti-narcotics officer was found to have two dead poppy bulbs and a tiny amount of hashish melted into the seams of one of his trouser pockets.
-After spending more than 10 months in prison, he was eventually pardoned by U.A.E.
-President Sheikh Khalifa bin Zayed Al Nahyan.
+After almost eight months in prison, he was eventually pardoned by President Mohammed bin Rashid Al Maktoum.